Seeking Therapy for Mental Trauma After a Car Accident

 - Post-Traumatic Stress Disorder (PTSD) – A disorder caused by any situation that produces mental or emotional trauma.
 A sign of PTSD is reoccurring anxiety, thoughts, or dreams about the accident.
 Those suffering from PTSD are subject to sudden and severe bouts of the disorder’s symptoms.

 - Depression – The World Health Organization estimates that about 300 million people around the world have depression.
-After an accident, symptoms of depression may be amplified due to monetary struggles, personal injury, or loss of a loved one.
+After an accident, symptoms of depression can worsen due to financial stress, personal injury, or the loss of a loved one.

 - Dissociation – A type of disorder that causes a person to not feel at home in their body.
 Two major forms of dissociative disorders are depersonalization and derealization.
 More details for these issues may be read in the following post: Why Accident Victims Don’t Feel at Home in Their Bodies.

-Though these are not the only forms of mental health issues that those who experience an accident are prone to, they are some of the most common.
+Though these are not the only forms of mental health issues people might experience after a car accident, they are some of the most common.
 Importantly, these issues are should be treated as illnesses that need the time and attention that a physical injury would also receive.

 Mental trauma manifests in several ways, some of which are subtle at first.
 Obsessing over the accident after a long period of time is a sign that your mental state has not yet healed from the trauma you’ve experienced.
 Additionally, you may find yourself avoiding situations which may resemble the environment that your accident occurred in.
 These behaviors are often accompanied by nightmares, restless nights, and the symptoms listed above.

 Since we must treat mental trauma as an injury, it is important to address it correctly and approach the issue at its earliest stages.
 Talking to family members and other loved ones may assist your healing process as you work through the emotional and physical wounds of your accident.
-However, if your symptoms are persistent, the help of a medical doctor should be obtained.
+However, if your symptoms are persistent, it may be time to seek therapy.

 Some may feel as though psychiatric issues are a sign that they are permanently damaged—this is simply untrue.
 Mental trauma is just as much of an injury as a broken bone or a flesh wound.
 It may take time, but healing is possible.
-Unfortunately, negative social stigmas have made some ashamed to take steps toward recovery.
+Unfortunately, negative social stigmas have made some ashamed to seek mental therapy after a car crash.